 Today, we’re talking to Jeff Braun.
 US-based race engineer.
-Jeff has over 40 years experience engineering at the highest level in North America.
+Jeff Braun has over 40 years experience race engineering at the highest level in North America.
 Working with both professional and amateur races.
-Jeff has the full spectrum of experience.
+Jeff has the full spectrum of racing experience.
 We talk about optimising the setup for the driver, and adapting it for different weather conditions.
 Should you change it or should you not?
-What you might find most interesting however is the process and approaches that Jeff adopts not only for his racing, but in fact for everything in his life.
-Jeff makes his own coffee and applies exactly the same process to that as he does to his racing.
+What you might find most interesting however is the process and approaches that Jeff Braun adopts not only for his racing, but in fact for everything in his life.
+Jeff Braun makes his own coffee and applies exactly the same process to that as he does to his racing.
 It’s absolutely fascinating …

 Links mentioned on the show: